Charlotte of Mecklenburg-Strelitz: African ancestry claim

 Proponents of the African ancestry claim also hold to a literal interpretation of Baron Stockmar's diary, in which he described Charlotte as "small and crooked, with a real Mulatto face".
-Stockmar, who served as personal physician to the Queen's grandson-in-law Leopold I of Belgium, arrived at court just two years before Charlotte's death in 1816.
+Stockmar, who served as personal physician to the Queen's grandson-in-law, Leopold I of Belgium, arrived at court in 1816, just two years before Charlotte's death.
 His descriptions of Charlotte's children in this same diary are equally unflattering.

 In 1997, Mario de Valdes y Cocom, a genealogist and self-described "independent researcher", popularized and expanded on earlier arguments in an article for PBS Frontline, which has since been cited as the main source by a number of articles on the topic.
 Valdes also seized on Charlotte's 1762 Allan Ramsay portrait as evidence of African ancestry, citing the Queen's "unmistakable African appearance" and "negroid physiogomy" [sic].

 Valdes claimed that Charlotte had inherited these features from one of her distant ancestors, Madragana (born c.
 1230), a mistress of King Afonso III of Portugal (c.
 1210 – 1279).
 His conclusion is based on various historical sources that describe Madragana as either Moorish or Mozarab, which Valdes erroneously interpreted to mean that she was black.

 Although popular among the general public, the claims are rejected by most scholars.
 Aside from Stockmar's jab at her appearance shortly before her death, Charlotte was never referred to as having any specifically African physical features, let alone ancestry, during her lifetime.
 Furthermore, her portraiture was not atypical for her time, and painted portraits in general should not be considered reliable evidence of a sitter's true appearance.
+Historian Andrew Roberts describes the claims as "utter rubbish", and attributes its public popularity to a hesitancy among historians to openly address it due to its "cultural cringe factor".

 The use of the term "Moor" as a racial identifier for Charlotte's ancestor Madragana is also inconclusive as during the Middle Ages the term was not used to describe race but religious affiliation.
 Regardless, Madragana was more likely an Iberian Mozarab, and any genetic contribution from an ancestor fifteen generations removed would be so diluted as to have a negligible effect on her appearance.

-Historian Andrew Roberts describes the claims as "utter rubbish", and attributes its public popularity to a hesitancy among historians to openly address it due to its "cultural cringe factor".

 In 2017, following the announcement of the engagement of Prince Harry and Meghan Markle, a number of news articles were published promoting the claims.

 David Buck, a Buckingham Palace spokesperson, was quoted by the Boston Globe as saying: "This has been rumoured for years and years.
 It is a matter of history, and frankly, we've got far more important things to talk about."